makersacademy/chitter-challenge/docs/review.md

 Conversely if you are testing your models, with or without database interactions, then these tests should NOT be in your feature folder and should be in the `spec` folder, or in `spec/models`

-### need unit tests for datamapper
+### Need unit tests for datamapper

-I think we should encourage the use of a [shoulda](https://github.com/thoughtbot/shoulda-matchers) style syntax for datamapper:
+TODO I think we should encourage the use of a [shoulda](https://github.com/thoughtbot/shoulda-matchers) style syntax for datamapper:

 https://github.com/greyblake/dm-rspec